MeerKar/NovelNotions/README.md

 * Reading progress tracking and discussion forums
 * GraphQL queries and mutations for books, clubs, and user data
 * Responsive design and polished UI using Chakra UI or styled-components
-* Deploy on Heroku

 * Potential Stripe integration for donations or premium content
-* PWA functionalities for offline access and installability

 # Usage & Installiation